Blue Rim 5™ banner

 Catamaran Dan

-Led by Catamaran Dan — U.S. Coast Guard–licensed captain, sailing instructor, former U.S. Navy submariner, and expedition leader.
+Led by Catamaran Dan — U.S. Coast Guard–licensed captain, sailing instructor, former U.S. Navy submariner, adventure sailor and expedition leader.

 Small boats.
 Guardian vessels.
 Real seamanship.
 Cultural respect.
 A rapidly warming world demands real leadership on the water.